Jorarm/DaniloOne/README.md

-- 👋 Hi, I’m @DaniloOne
+- 👋 Hi, I’m @DaniloOne (Daniel Castillo)
-- 👀 I’m interested in Visual Basic...
+- 👀 I’m interested in Reporting, Data Science, Software
 - 🌱 I currently teach training on new technologies
 <!---
 DaniloOne/DaniloOne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.bbbbbbbbbb